jecki/DHParser/Introduction.md

 Why use domain specific languages in the humanities
 ---------------------------------------------------

-Suppose you are a literary scientist and you would like to edit a poem like Heinrich Heine's "Lyrisches Intermezzo".
+Suppose you are a literary scientist, and you would like to edit a poem like Heinrich Heine's "Lyrisches Intermezzo".
 Usually, the technology of choice would be XML and you would use an XML-Editor to write something like this: